Theory of topological modules and continuous linear maps. #

 Instances For

-are complementary index sets, the product of the kernels of the J
+If I and J are complementary index sets, the product of the kernels of the Jth projections

-is linearly equivalent to the product over I
+of φ is linearly equivalent to the product over I.

 Equations